-A weapon is defined as any device or object designed or used for inflicting bodily harm or physical damage including but not limited to explosives, slingshots, bows and arrows, swords, spears, and brass knuckles.
+A weapon is defined as any device or object designed or used for inflicting bodily harm or physical damage including but not limited to explosives, slingshots, bows and arrows, swords, clubs, spears, and dangerous chemicals.
 Knives or other bladed instruments with blades three inches or longer (with the exception of knives intended for kitchen use) are considered weapons and are prohibited.
+Other items may be considered a weapon if used to cause fear or inflict harm.
 The possession and/or use of disabling chemical sprays are allowed, when intended and used for self-defense.